wp-plugins/wp-scribe-box/readme.txt

 The second argument of the function is the content you want to use.
 You can use HTML tags and shortcodes in this string.

+= I don't see the plugin toolbar button(s). =

+This plugin adds one or more toolbar buttons to the HTML editor.
+You will not see them on the Visual editor.

+The label on the toolbar button is "Scribe Box".

 == Screenshots ==

 1. Settings page
 2. Sample output

 == Changelog ==

+= 0.0.6 =
+fixed uninstall routine so it actually works now

+= 0.0.5 =
+- updated the plugin settings page list of parameters to indicate whether they are required or not
+- updated FAQ section of readme.txt

+= 0.0.4 =
+some security hardening added

 = 0.0.3 =
 - target="_blank" is deprecated, replaced with javascript fallback